 When we come up with an investment plan, I recommend what I consider to be high quality, low-cost investments that you can hold for years.
 When you combine low-cost investments with minimal trading, this helps to keep your overall expenses low and allows your money to reap the benefit of the magic of compounding.

-While I keep abreast of the market and what is going on in the economy, I don't react to market news unless it is extraordinary.
+While I keep abreast of the market and what is going on in the economy, I don't generally react to market news unless it is extraordinary.
 We will talk or email several times a year, but my recommendations are generally in line with what we have talked about as a long-term strategy and are provided on a quarterly basis.

 I have no motivation to get you to make trades.
 I receive no commissions or fees based on your trading.
 I receive no bonuses from any boss for pushing a certain stock, fund, or annuity.